-Generally, if a non-exempt employee’s time directly benefits your company, it is considered working time.
-And employees must be compensated.
-Time when employees are completely relieved of work for a set period, usually 30 minutes or more – and they may use the time as they wish – is typically unpaid.
+However, there are many situations that cause confusion for employers, which can lead to time and pay lawsuits if mishandled.
+If a non-exempt employee’s time directly benefits your company, it is considered working time – and employees must be compensated.
+Unpaid time only applies if employees are completely relieved of work for a set period, usually 30 minutes or more for a lunch break – and are allowed to use the time as they wish.

-Time spent waiting must be paid if the employee has to be at work.
+- Waiting time — Time spent waiting must be paid if the employee must be at the workplace.
 For example, if your company’s computer system crashes and your employees are required to wait for the system to reboot, the waiting time counts toward hours worked because you are still requiring your employees to be at the business.

 If employees arrive early by their own accord and wait to start working, this is not considered hours worked.
-You don’t have to pay them as long as they perform absolutely no work functions before their shift starts.
+You don’t have to pay them if they perform absolutely no work functions before their shift starts.

 - Cleaning or preparing equipment used on the job

 - Changing clothes (if the change is required and can’t be done before arriving at work)

 - Meals and breaks — Meal breaks are not considered hours worked if they are at least 30 minutes long, and the employee is not doing any work.
 However, if your employee continues to do work-related tasks, such as answering phones, you must pay for the time.
 Break periods of 20 minutes or less are counted as working time, and employees must be paid for these breaks.

 - Unauthorized overtime — Employers are obligated to pay overtime for all time worked over 40 hours in a week, regardless of the circumstances.
 Never allow non-exempt employees to work “off the books” – even if they volunteer to learn something new, catch up or get ahead.
 This also means not coming in early, leaving late, working through lunch or bringing work home unless the time is approved and paid for.